MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 </Entry>
 ```

-This might look a little strange.
-Normally, the only markup that appears between two tags of this sort is for content or property elements, and the `VisualStateManager.VisualStateGroups` tag is neither.

-This is legal XAML syntax because [`VisualStateGroups`](xref:Xamarin.Forms.VisualStateManager.VisualStateGroupsProperty) is an attached bindable property defined by the [`VisualStateManager`](xref:Xamarin.Forms.VisualStateManager) class.
+[`VisualStateGroups`](xref:Xamarin.Forms.VisualStateManager.VisualStateGroupsProperty) is an attached bindable property defined by the [`VisualStateManager`](xref:Xamarin.Forms.VisualStateManager) class.
 (For more information on attached bindable properties, see the article [Attached properties](~/xamarin-forms/xaml/attached-properties.md).)
 This is how the `VisualStateGroups` property is attached to the `Entry` object.

 The `VisualStateGroups` property is of type [`VisualStateGroupList`](xref:Xamarin.Forms.VisualStateGroupList), which is a collection of [`VisualStateGroup`](xref:Xamarin.Forms.VisualStateGroup) objects.
 Within the `VisualStateManager.VisualStateGroups` tags, insert a pair of `VisualStateGroup` tags for each group of visual states you wish to include: